 - Review the problem addressed by the project and the underlying assumptions.
-Review the effect of any incorrect assumptions or changes to the context to achieving the project results as outlined in the Project Document. - Review the relevance of the project strategy and assess whether it provides the most effective route towards expected/intended results.
+Review the effect of any incorrect assumptions or changes to the context on the achievement of the project results as outlined in the Project Document. - Review the relevance of the project strategy and assess whether it provides the most effective route towards expected/intended results.
 Were lessons from other relevant projects properly incorporated into the project design? - Review how the project addresses country priorities.
 Review country ownership.
-Was the project concept in line with the national sector development priorities and plans of the country (or of participating countries in the case of multi-country projects)? - Review decision-making processes: were perspectives of those who would be affected by project decisions, those who could affect the outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes? - Review the extent to which relevant gender issues were raised in the project design.
-See Annex 9 of Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for further guidelines. - If there are major areas of concern, recommend areas for improvement.
+Was the project concept in line with the national sector development priorities and plans)? - Review decision-making processes: were perspectives of those who would be affected by project decisions, those who could affect the outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes? - Review the extent to which relevant gender issues are included in the project design and implementation.
+See Annex 9 of Guidance for Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for further guidelines. - If there are major areas of concern, recommend areas for improvement.